phaserjs/phaser/README.md

 * Emitter.bringToTop and Emitter.sendToBack are booleans that let you optionally set the display order of the Particle when emitted.
 * Emitter now calls the Phaser.Particle.onEmit function, which is left empty for you to override and add in custom behaviours.
 * p2.World has a new contactMaterial property, which can be configured like a normal P2 Contact Material and is applied when two bodies hit that don't have defined materials.
+* Group.remove has a new 'destroy' parameter (false by default), which will optionally call destroy on the item removed from the Group.
+* Group.removeAll has a new 'destroy' parameter (false by default), which will optionally call destroy on the items removed from the Group.
+* Group.removeBetween has a new 'destroy' parameter (false by default), which will optionally call destroy on the items removed from the Group.

 Bug Fixes